Real estate appraisal: Russia

 With effect from 1 August 2017, new amendments to the Federal Valuation Law came to impose the compulsory certification of valuers by a state-affiliated testing centre.
-Consequently, this two-hour written exam certification measure, aimed to counter a perception of wide-spread malpractice among the members of the national valuation profession, provides for three valuer-specializations: real estate valuers, plant and machinery valuers, and business and intangible asset valuers, with the exam content requirements varying substantially for each specialization.
+Consequently, this two-hour written exam certification measure, aimed to counter a perception of widespread malpractice among the members of the national valuation profession, provides for three valuer-specializations: real estate valuers, plant and machinery valuers, and business and intangible asset valuers, with the exam content requirements varying substantially for each specialization.
 Valuers would lose a right to practice, unless they comply with the requirement to take this compulsory certification exam at or before 31 March 2018.
 A general assessment of this measure is that the numbers of certified valuers in Russia are set to dwindle down to some 2000–3000 valuers nationwide (across all the specialisms mentioned), i.e. decimating some 80% of the current Valuer SRO's membership, due to the complexity of the certification exams.

 Hong Kong

 The Hong Kong Institute of Surveyors (HKIS) regulates property surveyors in Hong Kong.
 Established in 1984, Institute is the only professional organisation representing the surveying profession in Hong Kong.
 The HKIS was statutorily incorporated by virtue of the Hong Kong Institute of Surveyors Ordinance in January 1990 (Cap.
 1148).
 In July 1991, the Surveyors Registration Ordinance (Cap.
 417) was passed to set up a Registration Board to administer the registration of surveyors.
 In May 2006, the number of members had reached 6,723.

 A general practice surveyor advises on the best use of the land, assesses the feasibility and viability of the proposed development project as well as the valuation, marketing, sale, leasing and management of completed developments.
-It also has a website to provide real-time property's value estimate across whole Hong Kong.
+It also has a website to provide real-time properties' value estimate across whole Hong Kong.